jram95/motorway-ui-test/README.md

 ### 2. Performance

 I created another API endpoint in the server code to get the images without the time delay (as set out in the setTimeout function in the original endpoint).
-I left the original one in to compare the fetching times for both which I have measured using console.time() and console.timeEnd().
+I left the original one in to compare the fetching times for both.
+I used console.time() and console.timeEnd() to measure this so both times can be viewed in the console - and it demonstrates (on average) that timer2 (new endpoint) is faster than timer1 (original endpoint).

 ### 3. Forms